Theorem: If All Memory Is Addressable At The End Of Life, Then Afterlife Is All Time And Space And Everything It Contains.

 1. Take the data on Drive One (Data A) and the data on Drive Three (XOR Data A and B) and XOR them together.
 The result is the data that was lost on Drive Two.

-2. Similarly take the data found on Drive One (Data C) and the data on Drive Three (Data D) and XOR them together.
+2. Similarly, take the data found on Drive One (Data C) and the data on Drive Three (Data D) and XOR them together.
 The result is the data that was lost on Drive Two.

 It does not matter what drive we lose.
 We can recover its lost data by XOR'ing the data on the remaining drives.
 In this case below we lose Drive Three:

 To recover the lost data we do the same thing.
 Simply take the data on the existing drives, XOR it together., and the result is the missing data.
 No matter what drive we lose we can recover the lost data.
-We cannot however, lose two drives.
+We cannot, however, lose two drives.

-6. Hardware Independence By Replacement
+6.5.
+Attaining Hardware Independence Through Replacement

 Fully redundant memory requires replacement hardware.
 The illustration below shows how memory hardware can fail without losing memory: